 - At least one lender is asking their renewing mortgage clients to verify their employment and income

 The mortgage renewal process is starting to resemble the initial mortgage application process at the time of purchase.
 Lenders are assessing your credit history, your income and employment, the quality and value of your property.
-And they will price your mortgage renewal accordingly.
+And they will price your #mortgagerenewal accordingly.
+Click To Tweet

 For starters, you want to know what is in your personal credit report.
 Get yourself a copy — pay for it if you have to because you want the score too.
 If you are not sure how to read and interpret your report, find a professional who will do this for you.

 And if it is less than stellar, figure out now what you can do to improve the picture BEFORE your mortgage comes up for renewal.

 In fact, you had better have everything rosy at least six months before your renewal date, because that’s when many lenders work on renewing their mortgage portfolio.

 - Get an appraisal